my1396/Water-Transfer/README.md

 | 2019 | 0.8560   | 0.3103 | 0.5696    | 0.4018 |
 | 2020 | 0.8697   | 0.2121 | 0.8146    | 0.3365 |

-2. <span style='color:#00CC66'>**Improve threoshold of prediction** `water_receive = 0`</span>
+2. <span style='color:#00CC66'>**Improve threshold of prediction** `water_receive = 0`</span>

-The threshold value (0.72) is chosen to maximize F1 score, i.e., when the predited probability of class 0 is larger than 0.72, we classify as 0.
+The threshold value (0.72) is chosen to maximize F1 score, i.e., when the predicted probability of class 0 is larger than 0.72, we classify as 0.
 This makes the model more conservative in predicting 0 compared to the neural threshold 0.5.

 <figure style="text-align: center;">
 <img src="https://drive.google.com/thumbnail?id=1Ovi2llAEqhixkvjwU7T9xgJV2ex6Bjue&sz=w1000" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />